sipb/homeworld/docs/deploy.md

 recovery key (see below) is well-protected, this folder can be a publicly- readable git repository.

+WARNING: SUPPORT FOR GIT IS STILL IN PROGRESS; DO NOT USE IT UNLESS YOU KNOW WHAT YOU ARE DOING.
+ESPECIALLY DO NOT CHECK IN ANY FILES THAT YOU ARE NOT 100% CERTAIN ARE ENCRYPTED.

     $ export HOMEWORLD_DIR="$HOME/my-cluster"
     $ spire config populate
     $ spire config edit